jfspencer/cordova-plugin-couchbase-lite/README.md

 defined in the params takes precedence over the doc._rev.

 - The replicate and sync functions are not provided because there is not a static object for CBL to work from.
+If you want to work from a remote db pass in the authenticated CouchDB url as first parameter to initDB.
-Use replicate.to or replicate.from on a CBL instance instead. the replicate functions only accept string name/urls
+  Otherwise use replicateTo or replicateFrom on a CBL instance instead. the replicate functions only accept string name(local)/url(remote).

 - An Upsert Function is provided.
 It automatically updates or inserts the provided doc.
 If the document exists, the latest revision is applied to